divio/divio-cloud-docs/how-to/debug-request-help.rst

 * debugging of user applications or third-party software
 * users’ local hardware/software set-up

-Please note that we are able to provide more in-depth technical support for Business-class projects than those on Economy plans.
+Please note that we are able to provide more in-depth technical support for Business-class applications than those on Economy plans.
 For more information please see our `full support policy
 <https://www.divio.com/terms-and-policies/support-policy/>`_.